MagriLab/clvlib/README.md

 # clvlib

-Utilities to integrate Lyapunov exponents and compute Covariant Lyapunov Vectors (CLVs) with NumPy and PyTorch backends.

-## Highlights
-- Variational integrators with RK4/RK2/Euler steppers, optional discrete-time maps, and k-step sampling.
-- Multiple QR decompositions (Householder or Gram–Schmidt) backed by SciPy/Numba (NumPy) or native Torch ops.
-- Ginelli’s algorithm for CLVs plus helpers for principal angles and instantaneous CLVs (ICLEs).
-- Identical APIs for both `clvlib.numpy` and `clvlib.pytorch` modules to ease CPU/GPU workflows.
-- Fully type annotated codebase validated by `mypy`, `ruff`, and `pytest`.
+`clvlib` provides variational integrators and analysis utilities for Lyapunov exponents and Covariant Lyapunov Vectors (CLVs).
+It bundles consistent NumPy and PyTorch backends: integrate a trajectory, re-orthonormalise variational bases, extract CLVs via Ginelli’s algorithm, and evaluate helper diagnostics such as principal angles or instantaneous covariant Lyapunov exponents (ICLEs).

 ## Installation
 ```bash